l-mansouri/Phylo-IMD/README.md

       The template files should follow the corresponding syntax (mTM-align or 3D-Coffee correspondingly).
 You can find examples for both in the data folder.
 - Parameters for tree computation:
     - `seq_tree` determines the type of sequence based tree to be computed: either ME or ML.
 Default: ML.
-    - `gammaRate` that determines the gamma rate for FastME tree reconstruction
+    - `gammaRate` that determines the gamma rate for FastME tree reconstruction.
+Default: 1.0.
-    - `seedValue` that is the random seed for FastME tree reconstruction
+    - `seedValue` that is the random seed for FastME tree reconstruction.
+Default: 5.
-    - `replicatesNum` that determines the number of bootstrap replicates
+    - `replicatesNum` that determines the number of bootstrap replicates.
+Default: 100.
-    - `tree_mode` that determines the distance mode to run the IMD distance matrix computation, default is 10.
+    - `tree_mode` that determines the distance mode to run the IMD distance matrix computation.
+Default: 10.
 - Output parameter:
-    - `output` that determines where to store the outputs that the pipeline publishes
+    - `output` that determines where to store the outputs that the pipeline publishes.
+Default: ./results.

 Mulistrap per default will: